 NGM386 and NGM395

-NGM386 and NGM395 are the lead product candidates in our program addressing the NP201 signaling pathway.
-NP201 is NGM’s code for a human hormone expressed by tissues involved in core metabolic functions, including the liver, and facilitates essential metabolic activities by reducing body weight and normalizing blood glucose.
-Our research indicates that the hormone’s mechanism of action is a fundamental part of the body’s maintenance of a normal weight set point, and we believe that NP201 is a potential novel and differentiated pathway relative to existing options for the treatment of core metabolic conditions, including obesity, type 2 diabetes and NASH.
+NGM386 and NGM395 are the lead product candidates in our program addressing the GDF15 signaling pathway.
+GDF15 is a human hormone expressed by tissues involved in core metabolic functions, including the liver, and facilitates essential metabolic activities by reducing body weight and normalizing blood glucose.
+Our research indicates that the hormone’s mechanism of action is a fundamental part of the body’s maintenance of a normal weight set point, and we believe that GDF15 is a potential novel and differentiated pathway relative to existing options for the treatment of core metabolic conditions, including obesity, type 2 diabetes and NASH.

-We have advanced two engineered variants of NP201 into preclinical development: NGM386, a once-daily formulation and NGM395, a long-acting molecule.
-We granted Merck a worldwide license to further research, develop and commercialize NGM386, NGM395 and other NP201 agonists, and have an option to participate in the global development and commercialization when a candidate has advanced to Phase 3 trials.
-Merck is expected to initiate Phase 1 human trials for the NP201 program in 2016, which could potentially provide an early proof of concept for the pathway.
+We have advanced two engineered variants of GDF15 into development: NGM386, a once-daily formulation and NGM395, a long-acting molecule.
+We granted Merck a worldwide license to further research, develop and commercialize NGM386, NGM395 and other GDF15 agonists, and have an option to participate in the global development and commercialization when a candidate has advanced to Phase 3 trials.

 Additional information about NGM’s pioneering work on the biology of GDF15 and its cognate receptor GFRAL can be found here.